-- Carbamazepine, an anticonvulsant to treat nerve pain and prevent seizures.
+- Carbamazepine is an anticonvulsant to treat nerve pain and prevent seizures.

-- Phenytoin, an anticonvulsant to treat and prevent seizures.
+- Phenytoin is an anticonvulsant to treat and prevent attacks.

 - Muscle relaxants.

-Smaller doses of medications, such as phenytoin and carbamazepine, can be very effective in treating choreoathetosis, however, these medications should be administered according to the physical condition of the patient.
+Smaller doses of medications, such as phenytoin and carbamazepine, can effectively treat choreoathetosis.
+However, these medications should be administered according to the patient’s physical condition.

 Sedation prevents exhaustion in severely affected children.
 Choreoathetosis is often refractory to drug therapy.
-Clonazepam and levetiracetam may be helpful in reducing movement.
+Clonazepam and levetiracetam may help reduce movement.

 Surgery, although invasive, can also help reduce episodes of choreoathetosis.
 Doctors may recommend deep brain stimulation, which places the electrodes in the part of the brain that controls muscle movements.

 The electrodes are connected to a device that delivers electrical pulses and blocks tremors.
-While this procedure has been successful, it carries the risk of infection and requires replacement of the surgical battery over time.
+While this procedure has been successful, it carries the risk of infection and requires replacing the surgical battery over time.

-Research continues to develop therapies aimed at curing choreoathetosis rather than just managing the symptoms of this disease.
+Research continues to develop therapies to cure choreoathetosis rather than just manage the symptoms of this disease.